 Since 2006, an alliance of terrorists led by Al-Qaeda and the Taliban has killed or wounded thousands of Americans serving in Afghanistan.

-We represent 503 Americans who were severely injured, or whose loved ones were killed or severely injured, in Al Qaeda / Taliban attacks in Afghanistan and Pakistan from January 2007 through December 2017.
+We represent 730 Americans who were severely injured, or whose loved ones were killed or severely injured, in Al Qaeda / Taliban attacks in Afghanistan and Pakistan from April 2007 through January 2019.
 Our clients have brought claims in one or both of two separate federal terrorism lawsuits that were filed in federal court in Washington, D.C. on December 27, 2019.
-183 Gold Star families have joined this effort.
+Hundreds of Gold Star families have joined this effort.